 There are several interesting things to note about these articles.

-1. Geography is a huge consideration.
+- Geography is a huge consideration.
 I'm assuming that these articles were written in different parts of the country.
 The Soft Job Market article was probably written in Ontario.
 The Acute Labour Shortage article was written in Calgary.

 One definition for the word 'hunt' is the skillful tracking and acquisition of an elusive target.
 Whether you are hunting or fishing in the wild, one of the first things you have to do is get in a good location.
 The Job Hunt isn't much different if you want to be successful.
-You will likely stand a better chance of finding work if you are willing to consider a broader geography in your job search.
+You will likely stand a better chance of finding work if you are willing to consider a broader geography in your job search. - While both articles have different points of view, they both tend to focus on the negative.
+Is it worth reading media that focuses on problems and doesn't provide solutions?
+I would argue media like that isn't even worth publishing.

 Richard Bolles (author of the epic job hunting book What Color Is Your Parachute) encourages job hunters to be wary of the information they consume about jobs.
 Its easy to get discouraged about finding a job if your ingesting information that is one sided.
 Consider this: In July 2012 in the US 4,229,000 people found work.
 But, at the end of that month, there were still 3,664,000 job openings that remained unfilled.
 For that same month, you may have also read in the paper that unemployment rose in 44 states.
 Depending on the information you chose to read, you could believe that there is a plethora of opportunity in the job market, or you could feel hopeless that there are so many more people looking for work.
-Try changing your perspective and look positively on your job search.
+Try changing your perspective and look positively on your job search. - Choose your course of study wisely.
+Get an education plan together that makes sense based on current and future business and market conditions.

 Research job trends - where will the jobs be in the future - not just geographically, but in what business/industry sector?
 The current world demand for natural resources has created fantastic opportunity for certain skilled trades.
 The aging population in North America will continue to create and grow job demand in the health sector.